Ahmed Ibrahim Al-Mughassil

-Personal Information

 Khobar Towers plot, 1993–1996

 The indictment traces the carefully organized 1996 bomb plot back to on or about 1993 when Al-Mughassil began to carefully review his cell members' surveillance reports of Americans in Saudi Arabia.

-In the Fall of 1994, the cell determined Khobar Towers to be an important American military location and began an effort in the region to locate a storage site for explosives.
+In 1994, the cell determined Khobar Towers to be an important American military location and began an effort in the region to locate a storage site for explosives.

 In 1995, an Iranian military officer directed the cell's surveillance on the Red Sea coast of Saudi Arabia for sites of possible future attacks against Americans, and the indictment alleges that Iranian officials enjoyed close ties and provided financial support to Al-Mughassil's party.

 About June 1995, regular surveillance of Khobar Towers began, at the direction of Al-Mughassil.
-By late Fall 1995, Al-Mughassil had decided that Hizballah would attack Khobar Towers with a tanker truck loaded with explosives.
+By late fall 1995, Al-Mughassil had decided that Hizballah would attack Khobar Towers with a tanker truck loaded with explosives.
 In early 1996, Al-Mughassil began to hide explosives around the Khobar area.

 In early June 1996, according to the indictment, a tanker truck was purchased by the conspirators, who then spent two weeks converting the truck into a truck bomb.
 The cell finalized plans on the evening of June 25, 1996, for the attack that night.

-When the Datsun signaled that all was clear by blinking its lights, the bomb truck, driven by Al-Mughassil and with Ali Saed Bin Ali El-Hoorie as a passenger, entered the lot and backed up against a fence in front of building # 131.
-Al-Mughassil and El-Hoorie then exited the truck and entered the back seat of the Caprice for the getaway, driving away followed by the Datsun.
+The attackers used a Datsun van to signal that all was clear to carried out the bombing by blinking its lights.
+Then the bomb truck, driven by Al-Mughassil and with Ali Saed Bin Ali El-Hoorie as a passenger, entered the lot and backed up against a fence in front of building.
+Al-Mughassil and El-Hoorie exited the truck after parking it, and entered the back seat of a Chevrolet Caprice car for the getaway, driving away followed by the Datsun.
 In minutes, a massive explosion sheared the north face off of Building 131.
 19 American servicemen were killed, and 372 were wounded.

 Although rooftop sentries were immediately suspicious of the truck—parked some 80 feet from the building—and attempted an evacuation, few escaped.
 Comparable to 20,000 pounds of TNT, the bomb was estimated to be larger than the one that destroyed the federal building in Oklahoma City a year before, and more than twice as powerful as the 1983 bomb used at the Marine barracks in Beirut.